Bio:

 heavy effect guitar and a superb solo.

-All in all this is single is a great, heavy, post-psych, pre-metal artefact.
+All in all this is single is an essential post-psych, pre-metal heavy rock artefact.

 Gerard McLoughlin left in late 1972 or early 1973 and the band decided to fold.
 Their manager at this point was future boyband impressario Louis Walsh.
-With a string of dates to fulfill, he persuaded up and coming band Freeway to change their name to Time Machine in exchange for his services as manager.
+With a string of dates to fulfill, and unhindered by any sense of a band's identity or integrity, he persuaded up and coming band Freeway to change their name to Time Machine in exchange for his services as manager and a semi-established name.
 Pat Egan reported this change in his regular column in New Sportlight in January 1973:

-Inspired no doubt by the success of Horslips, Thin Lizzy's "Whiskey in the Jar", Mushroom and possibly even the self-released Keltic Wine single from August, Louis Walsh decided his charges needed a similar Celtic Rock effort for their second single to make an impact.
-It didn't.
+Inspired no doubt by the success of Horslips, Thin Lizzy's "Whiskey in the Jar", Mushroom and possibly even the self-released Keltic Wine single from August, Louis Walsh decided that for his charges to make an impact they would need to record a similar Celtic Rock effort.
 It's a rocked up version of a traditional track "As I Roved Out", made popular at the time by the Woods Band.
-It's is not bad but it's nothing special either.
-The band remained active until late in 1974 when gigs dried up and many small bands in Ireland were forced to choose between emigrating, becoming a cabaret/showband or splitting up.
-Time Machine split.
+It's is not bad and is recommended to celtic rock fans, but it's nothing special either.
+Time Machine remained active until late in 1974 when gigs began to dry up.
+Many small bands in Ireland were forced by the economic realities of the times to choose between becoming a cabaret/covers/showband, emigrating to the UK in search of more receptive ears, or splitting up.
+Time Machine chose to split.

-Derek Teeling kept the Time Machine name alive when he assembled a completely new band in the mid-70s.
+Derek Teeling revived the Time Machine name when he assembled a completely new band in the mid-70s.

-Initially a showband or cabaret style outfit, they would eventually 'go punk' (cough) in 1978 and release a
+Initially a cabaret style outfit, they would eventually 'go punk' (cough) in 1978 and release a

 single on Rip Off.
-They are listed in the punk/new wave section.
+They are listed separately here.